WE ARE DRUMMING!

 Kumaasi Fri afternoon (beginner/improver) class.

-Lateral flow test prior to each class please and classes are for double jabbed only due to the vulnerability of some of the members.
+Lateral flow test prior to each class is currently required please and classes are presently for double jabbed only due to the vulnerability of some of the members.

 QR code visible for venue check in scanning

 Thank you for your understanding in these uncertain times.

 Kontaani means 'HAPPY' in the West African language of Mandinka

 We are an eclectic bunch of lovely folk from all walks of life with one common bond - African Drumming!